Looking for a gluten free meal the whole family will enjoy? Then this Vegetarian Enchilada Casserole is for you!

 - Ice cream sundaes

-But, if we were lucky, she would make the one recipe that my grandmother passed down to her: Vegetarian Enchilada Casserole.
+But, if we were lucky, she would make the one recipe that my grandmother passed down to her: Vegan Enchilada Casserole.

 That’s where today’s recipe comes in.
 It is my mom’s one and only specialty, with some simple swaps to increase the nutrient content and decrease the calories.